patrickarlt/acetate-site/src/documentation/built-in-helpers.md

 Acetate's `{% raw %}{% link %}{% endraw %}` helper has a number of useful features to speed up development.

-* Automatically resolve relative links relative to the current page.
+* Automatically resolve links relative to the current page.
 * Automatically add an `is_active` class when the link is active.

 ```html